 The outcome of the case

-Mr F’s family decided to contact Healys Solicitors specialised medical negligence team and one our experienced partners, Jonathan Austen-Jones, was able to deal with their claim.
+Mr F’s family decided to contact Healys Solicitors' specialised medical negligence team and one of our experienced partners, Jonathan Austen-Jones, was able to deal with their claim.
 With Jonathan’s help, expert medical evidence was secured which advised that a “technical equipment failure” was highly unlikely to have caused Mr F’s death.
 A far more likely cause of his death was a massive air embolism (air bubble) into his coronary artery as a result of human error.